toUpperCase78/tiobe-index-ratings/README.md

 This shift suggests that several more specialized languages are gradually gaining ground at Python's expense, most notably R and Perl.
 R, a statistical programming language, has long been a direct competitor to Python in the field of data science.
 While Python clearly overtook R in recent years, R appears to be regaining momentum and has re-entered the TIOBE Index top 10 for several consecutive months.

 Om the scripting side, Perl has also returned to prominence.
 Once the undisputed leader in scripting, Perl declined after years of internal fragmentation and competition from newer languages.
-Recently, however, it has staged a comeback, reclaiming a position in the TIOBE top 10 since January 2018. _(Paul Jensen - Chief Executive Officer)_
+Recently, however, it has staged a comeback, reclaiming a position in the TIOBE top 10 since January 2018. _(Paul Jansen - Chief Executive Officer)_

 ### January 2026: C# is programming language of the year 2025